 Since the home is valued at more than $125,000 but less than $200,000, the lender is allowed to charge a maximum of 2% of the home’s value, which in this case is a maximum of $3,500.

 Since the home is valued at greater than $200,000, the calculation here is a bit more complicated.
 For the first $200,000, the lender may charge up to 2%.
 For the remaining $50,000, the lender may charge a maximum of 1%.
 Here’s how this works out:

 The fee is therefore capped at $4,500.

-However, not all lenders charge the maximum fee possible.
+Not all lenders charge the maximum fee possible.
 There are even some instances where you’ll be offered a rebate.
 The only way to find the lowest fees is to compare multiple offers, and unfortunately most consumers don’t comparison shop.

 If there’s a servicing fee, it’s typically between $25-$35.
 If the loan has an interest rate that adjusts every year, the fee may be no greater than $30.
 If the rate adjusts every month, the cap is set at $35.
-The servicing fee for the first month is taken out at closing, and you continue to pay it throughout the life of the loan.
+The servicing fee for the first month is taken out at closing, and you continue to pay it during the life of the loan.
 These days servicing fees are much less common.

 Reverse Mortgage Interest Rates

 So far, we’ve shown you many numbers but no rates, and there’s a reason for this – they’re difficult to find!
 Fortunately, the U.S. Department of Housing and Urban Development publishes statistics on all HECM originations each month.
 In this section you’ll find: